XeroOl/notitg-mirin/docs/splines.md

 # Quirks of splines

-Holds suck at splining in default ITG.
+* Holds suck at splining in default ITG.
 Taro made a version of the hold renderer that plays much nicer with splines.
 To use, activate the mod `spiralholds` (at 100%).

-If you activate 50% `flip` and 50% `reverse`, you can have much more direct control of the motion path of arrows using splines.
+* If you activate 50% `flip` and 50% `reverse`, you can have much more direct control of the motion path of arrows using splines, since .

-Splines have multiple different "join" types.
+* Splines have multiple different "join" types.
 To change the join type, use `spline..axis..type`, where `axis` is one of the aforementioned axes.

   * `splinetype` = 0
     * Default, linear splines.
 Connected with straight lines.
   * `splinetype` > 0 and `splinetype` < 100
     * Cosine connected splines.
   * `splinetype` > 100
     * Cubic splines (Bézier joining the points.
 Useful for smooth links using few points.)

-Certain things will cause splines to truncate (the rest will be ignored after a point).
+* Certain things will cause splines to truncate (the rest will be ignored after a point).

+* In XYZ mod percentage property, 100% is equal to ARROW_SIZE, which is 64 pixels by default in ITG.
+    In RotationX, Y and Z, 628.3% is equal to 360 degrees (2*math.pi*100) Size uses the same formulae as Mini and Tiny (200% = 0 zoom) Stealth is just stealth
+    Trying to get precise values using skew is like trying to count powder.